A Comprehensive Technical Analysis for Practitioners and Wellness Enthusiasts

 Bioharmonic Technologies deserves credit for including a dedicated headphone amplifier, the Douk Audio T4 tube-hybrid unit.
 While its 0.2% THD and ±3dB frequency tolerance don't match the Atom AMP 2's measured transparency, the tube design adds a warm character some listeners prefer, and its inclusion shows recognition that audio quality matters.
 The remaining competitors (inHarmony, Sage Space, and OPUS) all integrate headphone amplification into their main amplifiers with no published specifications.
 This consolidated approach simplifies design but involves inherent engineering compromises, and without THD, SNR, or output power data, buyers have no way to evaluate audio quality objectively.

-For users who understand that audio fidelity shapes the immersive and therapeutic experience, the choice is clear.
-Only Zenthesia™ provides a separately specified, audiophile-grade headphone amplifier designed to deliver content exactly as the creator intended.
+For users who understand that audio fidelity shapes the immersive and therapeutic experience, a separately specified, audiophile-grade headphone amplifier is what delivers content exactly as the creator intended.
+On this page, Zenthesia is the only system that includes one.

 Headphones Comparison

-| Feature | Zenthesia™ Sound Therapy Bed 2 | inHarmony Sound Lounge 3 | Bioharmonic Technologies V.I.B.E.
+| Feature | Zenthesia™ Sound Therapy Bed 2 | Living Earth Crafts Mind-Sync 2.0™ | inHarmony Sound Lounge 3 | Bioharmonic Technologies V.I.B.E.
 Pro | Sage Space™ Sensory Lounge X1 | OPUS SoundBed™ |

-| Model | Sennheiser HD 280 PRO | Not Included (+$135 add-on for InHarmony Headphones) |
+| Model | Sennheiser HD 280 PRO | Unspecified noise-dampening model | Not Included (+$123 add-on for inHarmony Headphones) |

 Bioharmonic Technologies Labeled V-Moda Crossfade 2 | Audio-Technica ATH-M20X | Not Included |

-| Type | Professional studio monitor | Professional studio monitor | Consumer/DJ | Entry-level studio monitor | N/A |
+| Type | Professional studio monitor | Not Specified | Professional studio monitor | Consumer/DJ | Entry-level studio monitor | N/A |

-| Driver Size | 40mm | 40mm | 50mm | 40mm | N/A |
+| Driver Size | 40mm | Not Specified | 40mm | 50mm | 40mm | N/A |

-| Frequency Response | 8Hz – 25kHz | 8Hz – 25kHz | 5Hz – 40kHz | 15Hz – 20kHz | N/A |
+| Frequency Response | 8Hz – 25kHz | Not Specified | 8Hz – 25kHz | 5Hz – 40kHz | 15Hz – 20kHz | N/A |

-| Response Curve | Flat / Neutral | Flat / Neutral | "V-Shaped" (Boosted) | Neutral with Bass Roll-off below 60Hz | N/A |
+| Response Curve | Flat / Neutral | Not Specified | Flat / Neutral | "V-Shaped" (Boosted) | Neutral with Bass Roll-off below 60Hz | N/A |

-| Passive Noise Isolation | ~32 dB | ~32 dB | ~10–15 dB | ~12 dB | N/A |
+| Passive Noise Isolation | ~32 dB | Not Specified | ~32 dB | ~10–15 dB | ~12 dB | N/A |

 Headphone Comparison Analysis:

-inHarmony does not include headphones, requiring a $135 add-on for their branded model (which matches HD 280 PRO specifications including the flat response curve).
+inHarmony does not include headphones, requiring a $123 add-on for their branded model (which matches HD 280 PRO specifications including the flat response curve).
 Bioharmonic Technologies includes V-Moda Crossfade 2 headphones, a premium consumer/DJ model with an impressive 5Hz to 40kHz range, which extends well beyond our auditory perception, but the V-shaped frequency curve boosts bass and treble while recessing midrange frequencies.
 This "fun" tuning fundamentally alters the sonic characteristics of content, prioritizing impact over accuracy.
 More problematic is the 10–15dB isolation, meaning ambient noise is reduced to only 30–50% of perceived loudness rather than blocked almost entirely.
-Sage Space provides Audio-Technica ATH-M20X.
-These are entry-level monitors with only 12dB isolation, and are clearly a budget oriented choice.
-They have a neutral response curve, though bass rolls off below 60Hz, limiting low-frequency reproduction.
-This lack of extension is detrimental to the immersive vibroacoustic experience as it leads to clear separation between what you hear and feel.
+Sage Space provides the Audio-Technica ATH-M20X, with only 12dB isolation.
+Their product page markets these as professional monitor headphones with "enhanced low-frequency performance," yet the ATH-M20X is Audio-Technica's entry-level studio monitor, and independent bench measurement by Audio Science Review documents a severe low-frequency rolloff on this exact model, the opposite of enhanced low end.
+The practical result is a gap between what you hear through the headphones and what you feel through the bed, working against the seamless heard-and-felt experience vibroacoustics depends on.
 OPUS includes no headphones at all, leaving users to source their own.

 For practitioners and serious home users, both isolation and frequency accuracy matter.
 A flat response curve ensures you hear content as intended and the 32dB isolation of professional studio monitors creates conditions where therapeutic audio becomes your entire auditory world.
 A meaningful advantage over consumer models that let the outside in.